ll3097/e6691_2021spring_project_GADA_ll3097/README.md

-# E6691 Advanced Deep Learning Project - A Generalized Autoencoder for structural damage assessment - Spring 2021
+#  A Generalized Autoencoder for structural damage assessment - Spring 2021
 ## Data Description
 1. For the simulated 8 DOF system, its undamaged condition is characterized by horizontal springs of stiffness ki = 25,000 N/m (i = 1, ..., 8), and each mass is equal to mi = 1 kg (i = 1, ..., 8).
 The frame is supposed to have modal damping with a damping factor of  = 1% for each of the 8 vibration modes.
 Total 5 different structural conditions are considered in the analysis including 1 undamaged scenario and 4 different damaged scenarios.